ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 * Scaling the target variable using Min-Max scaling.
 * Building and training the linear regression model.
 * Evaluating the model's performance using Root Mean Squared Error and visualizing predictions.
-* The trained model is saved as Regression_Model.sav using the pickle library.
+* Saving the trained model as Regression_Model.sav using the pickle library for inference.

 ## Flask App Section